a-memme/Bikesharing/README.md

 ![trip_duration](https://user-images.githubusercontent.com/79600550/120911205-3644dd00-c653-11eb-86b2-927b935b4f40.png)

 The next graph visualized above features trip duration for each gender.
 Although an exponentially larger number of bikes are being used in the male category, all genders tend to follow a very similar relationship in regard to trip duration.
-That is, the length of citibike trips are most popularily around 5 or 6 minutes across all gender categories, and taper off within the hour.
-No trips are longer than one hour across all gender categories.
+That is, that citibike trips are most popularily five to six minutes long across all gender types.
+Trips become less and less frequent as the time increases up to one hour - no trips are longer than one hour across all genders.

 ![usertype_useage](https://user-images.githubusercontent.com/79600550/120911294-4b6e3b80-c654-11eb-9cef-27f6f0662085.png)